xzzhang2/xzzhang2.github.io/pages/teaching.md

 description: Xinzhi Zhang's teaching record
 ---

 I have taught and proposed several interdisciplinary courses on digital media studies, multimedia storytelling, and the application of data science in media communication, such as *AI for Digital Media*, *Social Media Data Acquisition and Processing with Python*, and *Integrated Data-Driven Storytelling*.
-I also supervise postgraduate and undergraduate resesrch dissertations.
+I also supervise postgraduate and undergraduate research projects and dissertations.

 ---